waldrain/waldrain.github.io/pv.md

 - East: 400 Wp, 4 x 18 = 72 V, 5.56 A
 - South: 400 Wp, 4 x 17.8 = 71.2 V, 5.62 A

-Up to 10 meters length and 40 A corrent, a 6 mm2 wire is enough.
+Up to 10 meters length and 40 A current, a 6 mm2 wire is enough.

 I bought 100 m of 6mm2 'xenes' cable from lichtex and asked them the details; they reply:
 Hartgezogenes Kupfer, verzinnt.
 Mehrdrähtiger Leiter, Klasse 5 IEC60228;